MakeSchool-Tutorials/MakeSchoolNotes-Swift/P5-MakeSchoolNotes-Intro/content.md

 [Download MakeSchoolNotes Template Project](https://github.com/MakeSchool-Tutorials/MakeSchoolNotes-Swift/raw/master/P5-MakeSchoolNotes-Intro/MakeSchoolNotes-Template.zip)

 Let's move onto the next chapter and start exploring a very important building block in many apps, Table Views.

+#Feedback

+If you have feedback on this tutorial or find any mistakes, please open issues on the [GitHub Repository](https://github.com/MakeSchool-Tutorials/MakeSchoolNotes-Swift).